Skip to main content

 The EHR is intended to alleviate if not eliminate the burden of linking jobs for users.
 In the EHR, employer records through survey years have already been linked into a single continuous cumulative record for each employer ever reported by a respondent.
 The roster currently contains data for up to 67 employers (up to 67 records).
 This means that at least one respondent has reported 67 jobs over the course of the NLSY79's 29 survey rounds, spanning 42 years.
 Most respondents of course will have a much smaller number of jobs reported since 1979 and only a single respondent has reported 67 jobs.

 While the EHR does not contain all information ever reported about each employer, it does contain a substantial amount of commonly used data items that are consistently found through the survey's history.
 Users can also more easily incorporate job-related data items that are not currently on the roster.
 Instructive examples of how the roster data can be used appear below.
-Variables that are part of the EHR are available through the NLS Investigator search and extraction software (www.nlsinfo.org/investigator).
-These variables can be found in Investigator by using the areas of interest that start with 'EMPLOYER HISTORY,'question names that start with 'EMPLOYERS_ALL' or reference numbers that start with 'E.' The variables in this roster are classified as 'XRND', meaning that they are not linked to any specific survey year (see Glossary for full definition of XRND).
+Variables that are part of the EHR are available through the NLS Investigator search and extraction tool.
+These variables can be found in Investigator by using the areas of interest that start with 'EMPLOYER HISTORY,' question names that start with 'EMPLOYERS_ALL' or reference numbers that start with 'E.' The variables in this roster are classified as 'XRND', meaning that they are not linked to any specific survey year (see the Glossary of NLS Terms for a full definition of XRND).
 Instead, they are updated each round with the most current cumulative data available.

 Please note: Variables referenced in the following discussion are described in Table 1, which lists the contents of the Employer History Roster.